-4.05c.1 This rules does NOT require players to alternate once initiated; it requires that the runner get the next at-bat.
+405c.1 This rules does NOT require players to alternate once initiated; it requires that the runner get the next at-bat, or be substituted with a pinch-hitter (not the original player in that batting slot).

-4.05c.2 What happens if the runner shares in the late innings and the batting position doesn't come up again in that game?
+405c.2 What happens if the runner shares in the late innings and the batting position doesn't come up again in that game?
 Whether the runner gets an at-bat is something to be worked out between the player and the manager; at that point, the timing of the shared position decision is dictated by the circumstances in the game.

-4.05c.3 Penalty: Handled as a batting out of order situation (ORB 6.07), and, by rule, it is the responsibility of the defense to bring the fact of the 'improper' batter to the attention of the plate umpire.
-Penalty exception: In this case, if the 'improper' batter reaches base and is called out on 6.07, the 'proper' batter (who ran as a shared position) will then be the 'proper' batter.
+405c.3 Penalty: Handled as a batting out of order situation (ORB 6.07), and, by rule, it is the responsibility of the defense to bring the fact of the 'improper' batter to the attention of the plate umpire.
+Penalty exception: In this case, if the "improper" batter reaches base and is called out on 6.07, the 'proper' batter (who ran as a shared position) will then be the 'proper' batter.